-The changes also required the design of stronger foundations in that region.
+The May 2011 changes also required the design of stronger foundations in Canterbury.
 In August 2011, the requirement for stronger foundations was extended to include the rest of New Zealand.
 Acceptable Solution B1/AS1 modified its referencing of NZS 3604:2011 Timber-framed buildings to exclude unreinforced slabs.
 All concrete floor slabs, even those on ‘good ground’, are required to have reinforcing steel mesh and all perimeter foundations tied to the concrete slab with reinforcing steel.

-Acceptable Solution B1/AS1 defines good ground as follows:
+Acceptable Solution B1/AS1 defines (Amendment 20) good ground as follows:

-Any soil or rock capable of permanently withstanding an ultimate bearing capacity of 300 kPa (i.e. an allowable bearing pressure of 100 kPa using a factor of safety of 3.0), but excludes:
+Good ground means any soil or rock capable of permanently withstanding an ultimate bearing pressure of 300 kPa (i.e. an allowable bearing pressure of 100 kPa using a factor of safety of 3.0), but excludes:

 a) Potentially compressible ground such as topsoil, soft soils such as clay which can be moulded easily in the fingers, and uncompacted loose gravel which contains obvious voids,

 b) Expansive soils being those that have a liquid limit of more than 50% when tested in accordance with NZS 4402 Test 2.2, and a linear shrinkage of more than 15% when tested, from the liquid limit, in accordance with NZS 4402 Test 2.6, and

-(c) Any ground which could foreseeably experience movement of 25 mm or greater for any reason including one or a combination of land instability, ground creep, subsidence (liquefaction, lateral spread – currently for the Canterbury earthquake region only), seasonal swelling and shrinking, frost heave, changing groundwater level, erosion, dissolution of soil in water, and effects of tree roots.
+c) Any ground which could forseeably experience movement of 25 mm or greater for any reason including one or a combination of: land instability, ground creep, subsidence, liquefaction, lateral spread, seasonal swelling and shrinking, frost heave, changing ground water level, erosion, dissolution of soil in water, and effects of tree roots.